zero1limited/Zero1_OpenPos/README.md

 Open POS is a Free Magento 2 module which includes several sub-packages to provide core functionality for a fully functional EPOS (Electronic Point Of Sale) for Magento Open Source, Adobe Commerce or Mage-OS.
 It uses Hyvä, Hyvä Checkout and MageWire extensively to create an ultra-fast experience.

-[TOC]

-This extension comprises of the following additional packages

- - POS Theme
- - POS Extension with core functionality including access restriction
- - POS Pay Card
- - POS Pay Cash

-Installation
+ - Installation
-Usage
+ - Usage
-Tutorial
+ - Tutorial
-FAQ
+ - FAQ
-CHANGELOG
+ - CHANGELOG
-TODO
+ - TODO
-License
+ - License

 ## Installation & Configuration